 Many organizations can do a better job of communicating and training leadership positions on what their expectations are regarding PTO and vacations.
 They can help management by doing the following:

-- Training them to keep track of employees’ PTO and encouraging them of appropriate use of it
+- Training them to keep track of employees’ PTO and encouraging them of the appropriate use of it

 - Providing training to them to spot out stress and burnout, then teaching them solutions for stress recovery